bogardpd/lodging_data_utils/README.md

 This package contains utilities for working with an [Excel spreadsheet of hotel stay data](#hotel-data-format).

+For all of the below scripts, the location on any given day is considered to be where the traveler woke up the morning of that day.

 ## Utilities

 ### Distance from Home by Day